CMSgov/CMCS-DSG-DSS-Certification-Staging/Outcomes and Metrics/Pharmacy Benefit Management (PBM) & Point of Sale (POS)/readme.md

 We are actively gathering and evaluating outcomes statements crafted by states for this business area.

-If you have an example from your state for this business area that you'd like us to consider adding for this page, please send it to OutcomesRepoFeedback@hhs.cms.org.
+Please send examples from your state that you'd like to share to OutcomesRepoFeedback@hhs.cms.org.
+Our team will collect and share the best examples.